jpnurmi/znc-playback/README.md

 ### Message tags

 The module implementation is based on the IRC v3.2 message tags [1] and server time [2] extensions.
-The module injects a server time tag to each message sent from ZNC to an IRC client that has requested the `znc.in/playback` capability.
+The module injects a server time tag (in millisecond precision) to each message sent from ZNC to an IRC client that has requested the `znc.in/playback` capability.

 - [1] http://ircv3.org/specification/message-tags-3.2
 - [2] http://ircv3.org/extensions/server-time-3.2